Caldwell University

 This unique program is designed to develop candidates into leaders with the tools to strategically plan, analyze, synthesize, and evaluate circumstances with informed models of decision-making.
 Students can choose from these concentrations:

-This program can be completed in as little as 54 credits for the Ed.D. or 66 credits for the Ph.D. with transfer of appropriate Master’s degree.
-Classes are offered outside of business hours to suit your work schedule.
+This program can be completed in as little as 54 credits for the Ed.D. or 66 credits for the Ph.D. with the transfer of the appropriate Master’s degree.

 This program supports the mission of Caldwell University and connects theory and practice in a problem-solving-based program.
 Emphasis on decision-making skills for educational leaders integrates the core doctoral course content with courses designed to prepare students to serve as school leaders.
 The state standards and regional and national hallmarks are substantiated in this comprehensive curriculum for school leaders.